How to Prevent WordPress Brute Force Attacks: Complete Security Guide

 5. Use strong and unique passwords

-The biggest flaw in security is the user themselves, and by extension the passwords they set.
-Passwords are the biggest vulnerability in any security system because of the (understandable) human tendency to set easy-to-remember passwords and reuse them across different accounts.
+Passwords are the biggest weakness in any security system because of the (understandable) human tendency to set easy-to-remember passwords and reuse them across different accounts.
 These are actually two separate and distinct problems with passwords.

-First off, never reuse passwords across different accounts.
-A lot of brute force bots use stolen passwords from data breaches to attack login pages.
-Secondly, as you can imagine, a password like ‘password’ is terribly easy to guess.
+Problem 2: Easy-to-guess passwords.
+As you can imagine, a password like ‘password’ is terribly easy to guess.
 Use a minimum of 12 characters of gibberish, or even better use a passphrase as a strong password.

 Strong password

-We recommend using a password manager like LastPass or 1Password to avoid reusing passwords, and to generate strong ones as needed.
 In case you suspect an account has been compromised, you can force reset all passwords from the hardening section of the MalCare dashboard.
-There are plenty of ways to secure your site with strong passwords and good password policies.

 6. Disable XML-RPC in WordPress